“And into the forest I go, to lose my mind and find my soul.”

-Outcomes (What might be possible if you attend a rewilding day)
+Outcomes (What might be possible if you attend a wellbeing/rewilding day)

 - Move towards a daily life in which your inner nature includes a mindset that is characterised by – curiosity instead of fear, awareness instead of distraction, Passion instead of apathy.